Estimating Atmospheric Motion Winds from Satellite Image Data using Space-time Drift Models: Model-based wind estimation

-The estimates obtained are associated with the location $\bm{x}$ and time point $t$ at which the target window $D$ was centered, denoted $\widehat{\bm{u}}(\bm{x}, t)$.
-We also estimate the variances associated with the estimated wind vectors by computing the observed inverse Hessian matrix at the maximum likelihood estimate.
+The estimated wind vectors are associated with the space-time location ($\bm{x}$, t) at which the target window $D$ was centered, denoted $\widehat{\bm{u}}(\bm{x}, t)$.
+We also estimate the variances associated with the estimated wind vectors by computing the Fisher information at the maximum likelihood estimate.
 We imitate the Nested Tracking approach and slide the target window across space and time, estimating wind vectors locally in space and time using the same optimization routine.
+In Section 4.1, we use the exact likelihood in (\ref{eq3.4}) to estimate the wind vectors.
+However, in Sections 4.2 and 5, we use a fast Vecchia approximation of the likelihood function \citep{guinness2018permutation}, implemented in the `GpGp' R package \citep{guinness2018gpgp}.